discordjs/guide/guide/interactions/select-menus.md

 ## Multi-select menus

 A select menu is not bound to only one selection; you can specify a minimum and maximum amount of options that must be selected.
 You can use <DocsLink path="class/SelectMenuBuilder?scrollTo=setMinValues" /> and <DocsLink path="class/SelectMenuBuilder?scrollTo=setMaxValues" /> to determine these values.
-Additionally some options may be default but possible to unselect.
+Default options can be changed by the user.

 ```js {1,7-32,33}
 const { ActionRowBuilder, Events, StringSelectMenuBuilder } = require('discord.js');